The Community Right to Challenge enables certain groups to apply to run council services.

 If you express an interest, we will inform you of the timetable for deciding whether it has been accepted or rejected within 30 days of receiving it.
 As a guide, the minimum and maximum timescale for determining an expression of interest will be six to 26 weeks.

 Notification of decision

 If your expression of interest is rejected, the reasons for this decision will be published within 10 working days.

 During the procurement process, other organisations will also have the chance to bid to run the service.
-For more information on how the council's procurement process works, please see our contracts and tenders web pages.

 Get an explanation of the legal framework and requirements for the Community Right to Challenge.
 Community Right to Challenge – Statutory Guidance June 2012 from GOV.UK

 Details of our current contracts and timetables on our contract register.